ryantd42/NY-Legislative-Git/2023/S3037A-2023/bill.md

   January 26, 2023
   ___________

  Introduced  by  Sens.
-WALCZYK, GRIFFO -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+WALCZYK,  BAILEY, COMRIE, GRIFFO, SKOUFIS -- read twice and ordered printed, and when printed to  be  committed  to  the Committee  on Transportation -- recommitted to the Committee on Trans- portation in accordance with  Senate  Rule  6,  sec.
+8  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the highway law, in relation to designating a portion of the state highway system as the "War Dog Memorial Bridge"
+ AN ACT to amend the highway law, in relation to designating a portion of the state highway system as the "War Dog Memorial Highway"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-The highway law is amended by adding a new section 344-o to read as follows:
+The highway law is amended by adding a new section 344-p to read as follows:
-  §  344-O.  PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED AS THE "WAR DOG MEMORIAL BRIDGE".
-THE BRIDGE LOCATED ON INTERSTATE ROUTE  NINE- TY,  CROSSING OVER STATE ROUTE TWENTY-EIGHT, IN THE VILLAGE OF HERKIMER, COUNTY OF HERKIMER, SHALL BE DESIGNATED AND KNOWN AS THE "WAR DOG  MEMO- RIAL BRIDGE".
+  § 344-P. ALL THAT PORTION OF THE  STATE  HIGHWAY  SYSTEM  CONSTITUTING STATE ROUTE 28 IN THE VILLAGE OF HERKIMER, COUNTY OF HERKIMER, BEGINNING AT  THE INTERSECTION OF STATE ROUTE 28 AND CANAL ACCESS ROAD, CONTINUING IN A GENERALLY NORTHERLY DIRECTION, AND TERMINATING AT THE  INTERSECTION OF  STATE  ROUTE  28 AND STATE ROUTE 5, SHALL BE DESIGNATED AND KNOWN AS THE "WAR DOG MEMORIAL HIGHWAY".
   § 2.
-The  chairperson  of the New York state thruway authority shall provide for the installation and maintenance of adequate signing of  the state  highway system as designated pursuant to section one of this act.
- However, to avoid confusion and to  limit  any  possible  disruption  of commerce, the designation called for pursuant to section one of this act shall  be  one of ceremonial nature and the official name of such bridge shall not be changed as a result of this act.
+The commissioner of transportation shall provide for the  instal- lation  and  maintenance of adequate signing of the state highway system as designated pursuant to section one of this  act.
+However,  to  avoid confusion  and  to limit any possible disruption of commerce, the desig- nation called for pursuant to section one of this act shall  be  one  of ceremonial  nature  and  the  official name of such highway shall not be changed as a result of this act.
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07707-01-3
+  LBD07707-02-4